Getting Information from the University

 A number of different access regimes give you the right to request recorded information held by the University.

-The Environmental Information Regulations 2004 give you the right to request any recorded information held by the University which relates to the environment (such as information on buildings or emissions, energy use, environmental research, information on emissions, or policies on environmental topics).
+The Environmental Information Regulations 2004 give you the right to request any recorded information held by the University which relates to the environment (such as information on buildings, energy use, environmental research, information on emissions, or policies on environmental topics).

 These information regimes give you the right to request any “recorded information”.
 Recorded information is information that the University currently holds, in any format (including paper, microfiche, video, and electronic formats), no matter when it was created.